ChilliCream/hotchocolate-docs/docs/stitching.md

 Since with the root field gone we have no way of accessing `MessageAnalytics` and `CounterType`, lets also get rid of these types.

-The stitching builder has powerfull refactoring functions for your schemas that can even be extended by writing custom documenr- and type-rewriters.
+The stitching builder has powerfull refactoring functions that even can be extended by writing custom document- and type-rewriters.

 In order to remove a field or a type we can tell the stitching builder to ignore them by calling one of the ignore extension methods.